TVW Design Gym - Service Design for Social Impact

 This is the first step in the process.

-The second is mapping out how it needs to be done.
+The second step is mapping out how it needs to be done.

 The co-founders of Earth Enable started with understanding parasites.
 They then moved onto the flooring and into understanding and designing new ways of flooring.
 Then they had to build a whole business ecosystem of installers and promoters.

-Because the Minister was the head of the village and many people stepped foot into their house, the co-founders went to the minister's house and offered to install the flooring for free as a demonstration.
+Because the Minister was the head of the village and many people visited their house, the co-founders went to the Minister's house and offered to install the flooring for free as a demonstration.
 The sales soon followed.

 Besides this model, the business canvas model (which was discussed in a previous Design Gym session) is a way to lead discussions and map a system from one part of a business to another.
-From Change Labs, they have formulated a document on the theory of change and how to build an ecosystem for entrepreneurship.
+From Change Labs, a document has been formulated on the theory of change and how to build an ecosystem for entrepreneurship.
 Models can be great tools for deepening understanding and refining the service.

 Your Host